-Nezzie Wade President
+Nezzie Wade, President

-Founding member of AHHA and president of the Board.
+Nezzie is a founding member of AHHA and President of the AHHA Board of Directors.
 Learning Skills Coordinator, University Learning Center (14 years); retired Sociology Professor HSU and College of the Redwoods, past Chairperson of the Humboldt County Human Rights Commission, Secretary of the Board of Directors of RCAA, and participant in numerous other local organizations and serves on Humboldt Edge Advisory Board; a 40 year resident of Humboldt County.
 She has provided support as an advocate in the past six years to those experiencing homeless on the streets in Eureka.
 Creating community through organizing, her network of allied people and agencies creates an impressive resume for leading this AHHA Village project.
 Her background in teaching, working with low income, high risk populations in diverse community settings, program and project development is well suited to this task.

-Roy Dahlberg Vice President & Director
+Roy Dahlberg, Vice President

-AHHA Board of Directors.
-Retired from law practice (2003).
-Rich history of involvement in the civil rights movement and SNCC voter registration in the south, and Viet Nam anti-war demonstrations and organizing for SDS with leadership/board role 1966.
+Roy retired from law practice in 2003.
+He has a rich history of involvement in the civil rights movement and SNCC voter registration in the south, and Vietnam anti-war demonstrations and organizing for SDS with leadership/board role 1966.
 Worked as booking agent for the SF Mime Troupe, business agent for Film Workers’ Union, and a Street/Guerilla theater group in the San Francisco.
 Attended Martin Luther King School of Law at UC Davis in 1973, in 1976 was admitted to the CA Bar.
 He worked for CA State Public Defender doing appellate criminal defense, visited clients in most of the prisons in California; worked briefly in private criminal defense, then for the Sacramento County Public Defender; and the Military Law Project of the National Lawyers Guild.
 Worked to mitigate against the Sacramento Area Flood Control Association/Army Corps of Engineers for the construction impact of raising the East Sacramento River Levee.
 Relocated to Humboldt in 2012.
 Served on the Humboldt Grand Jury 2013-14.